 And no, we're not referring to those instant cups of ramen that got you through college.
 We're talking the kind you'd get in a really good ramen shop—noodles and broth topped with colorful veggies and a protein or two.
 In other words, we mean the kind of ramen that'll give your co-workers serious lunch envy.

 Just carve out 10 to 15 minutes on Sunday, and you can make enough ramen noodle bowls to take you through the week.
 Putting these together couldn't be easier (in fact, you don't even need a recipe).
 Just get a big pot of ramen noodles going on the stove.
 Then cook up your proteins and veggies while you're waiting.
 Try chicken, pork, shrimp, or soft-boiled eggs for your protein.
+Or make a batch of flavorful kimchi eggs and use them throughout the week.
 Try carrots, cabbage, mushrooms and spinach for your veggies.
 Once everything is done, divide your noodles between a bunch of bowls or lidded containers.
 Then, layer in your veggies and proteins; cover with your favorite style of ramen broth—shio, miso, shoyu, or tonkotsu.

 Savings Tip: Treat meat as a condiment in your noodle bowls, and one or two servings of meat can stretch across the whole week.

 Salad in a Jar

 Chop up a bunch of fresh vegetables, like lettuce, peppers, corn, tomatoes, cucumbers, and broccoli.
 Then use them to assemble a week's worth of jar salads.
 Use the same combination each day or vary things to keep your lunches interesting throughout the week.
 Add cheese, nuts, hard-boiled eggs, beans, and meats to make your salads more filling.
 This is a great way to use up all those leftovers in your fridge, so get creative with what you have on hand.